Imperial-iGEM/DJANGO-Assembly-Methods/igem_docs/docs/reference/biobricks_assembly/biobricks10/BioBricks_script_gen.md

 `p10_type`: `'p10_single'` or `'p20_single_gen2'`, indicating the pipette used for transferring small amounts - needs a minimum transfer volume of 1 μL.
 Multi-channel pipettes are not permitted.

 `p300_type`: `'p300_single'` or `'p300_single_gen2'`, indicating the pipette used for transferring large amounts.
 Multi-channel pipettes are not permitted.
-This is only used in transformation (with an exception that you can see below in Super Secret Parameters!).
+This is only used in transformation.

 See [Pipettes Python API Reference](https://docs.opentrons.com/v2/new_pipette.html) for more information on pipettes.
 #### Labware